What works

 Contact us at enquiries@eventides.org.uk

-This page will be dedicated to listing items/produces and services that our contributors have found 'WORKS'.
+This page will be dedicated to listing items/produce and services that our contributors have found 'WORKS'.

 It is not meant to be an advert for any particular product, however when a product has proved to be particularly effective or is good value for money or where a good service (or bad service) has been given by a company or organisation we want to hear about it.